 Larsen’s tailoring was overall sharp and included fitted military coats, jackets adorned with large numbers of zippers, and harem trousers (as a nod to the 1990s) that contrasted with attractive voluminous knitwear with draped effects and asymmetric lines.
 The fabrics and colours chosen for the clothes stressed the Russian military and nobility influence further while simultaneously invoking cold climates: neutral blacks and dark browns contrasted with vibrant shades of red and luxurious golden paisley prints in thick wools, leather, and fur.

 After graduating from LCF in 2009 as top of his class, Asger Juel Larsen has enjoyed considerable media attention as well as being listed amongst the finalists at the prestigious Mittelmoda fashion award.
 After working for Burberry Prorsum and John Richmond, he joined forces with business partner Nick Philip Engel to expand his eponymous label.
 He started by presenting a menswear collection for Autumn/Winter 2011 during London Fashion Week as one of the Vauxhall Fashion Scout’s Ones to Watch, and has been a regular participant since.
-Larsen’s designs can be found in stockists in Denmark, Germany, Italy, Japan, and the USA, and on his own website.
+Larsen’s designs can be found in stockists in Denmark, Germany, Italy, Japan, and the USA.